 Beat competitors to the punch.

 With the prominent rise and widespread use of AI capabilities, the emphasis is no longer on how to manage the data, but how to capitalize on the actionable insights acquired from the technology.
-Retailers are looking to leverage the analytical power of AI to help combat the slippery slope of deep discounting cycles that so many have fallen into.
+Retailers are looking to leverage the analytical power of AI to help combat the slippery slope of deep retail discounting cycles that so many have fallen into.

 Utilizing the processing power of AI gives retailers the ability to predict and react to market changes with minimal human intervention for a faster, more coherent pricing strategy.
-What’s more, they can tactically roll out discount cycles based on those of their competitors, as well as the spending habits of consumers, rather than simply reacting to changes in the market once the party is already winding down.
+What’s more, they can tactically roll out retail discount cycles based on those of their competitors, as well as the spending habits of consumers, rather than simply reacting to changes in the market once the party is already winding down.

 With 360º pricing, data analytics also allow companies to reach deeper market penetration.
 Instead of focusing solely on competitors whose products match their SKU’s exactly, advanced similarity matching can uncover similar sellers and products, that are likewise competing for market visibility.